rism-international/marcxml-tools/README.md

 As mentioned above you'll get an option overview with the command

-ruby marcxml_filter.rb -h
+ruby marcxml_filter -h

 Here the options in detail:

--q: You can choose your own yaml file.
+* -q: You can choose your own yaml file.
 Default file is query.yaml.
--c: If there are connected individual entries they will be collected.
+* -c: If there are connected individual entries they will be collected.
--d: Shows additional error messages
+* -d: Shows additional error messages
--i: Specify the name of your input file.
+* -i: Specify the name of your input file.
--o: You can name your output file.
+* -o: You can name your output file.
 Default file is out.xml
--z: Compresses your file with zip.
+* -z: Compresses your file with zip.
--v: Shows the recent version number of marcxml filter.
+* -v: Shows the recent version number of marcxml filter.